Regenerative Networks: Giving Fire Back to People

 Judy Sorum Brown, from her poem “Fire”

-This idea of giving fire back to people metaphorically resonates with the network building and democratic engagement work we do at the Interaction Institute for Social Change.
-Much of our capacity building is about creating processes and structures that are more inclusive, and specifically inclusive of those on the margins and the overlooked, to support more just, healthy and sustainable communities.
-And increasingly we see the need for more distributed, diverse, flow-oriented approaches to social change as both the means and ends of our work.
+This idea of giving fire back to people metaphorically resonates with the network-building and democratic engagement work we do at IISC.
+Much of our capacity building focuses on creating processes and structures that are more inclusive, specifically for those who have been historically marginalized, to support more just, healthy, and sustainable communities.
+And increasingly, we see the need for more distributed, diverse, flow-oriented approaches to social change as both the means and ends of our work.
+At IISC, we see “regenerative networks” the same way: when power is shared and flow increases, resilience grows.

-The energy network sciences indicate that focusing on diversity, flow and intricate structures in human networks can be a foundation for long-term and equitable prosperity.
+Energy network sciences suggest that focusing on diversity, flow, and intricate structures in human networks can be a foundation for long-term and equitable prosperity.
 In many ways, this is about extending the lessons from fire-adapted communities regarding what it means to tend to the holistic health of the forested landscape – the importance of considering and conserving biodiversity, choosing strategic interventions and disturbances that encourage resilience and new growth, and empowering those who know local landscapes the best to act.

-The “cool burns” of human networks might be thought of as “disruptions” in the form of learning, truth telling, resource sharing, power building and prototyping, that allow new possibilities to spring up.
+The “cool burns” of human networks might be thought of as “disruptions” in the form of learning, truth-telling, resource sharing, power building, and prototyping that allow new possibilities to spring up.
+The lessons from fire – distributed power, shared stewardship, and regenerative disturbance – may be exactly what our movements need now.

 1 Comment